Best Rope Bags

-One of the reasons why this rope bag is so popular is because it really is simple to use.
+One of the reasons why this bag is so popular is because it really is simple to use.
 Just unbuckle the two strong aluminum buckles and unroll.

 In truth, both with the rope inside and without the rope, this bag offers some of the best compressibility that we’ve seen in a long time.
 The compression straps attached to the buckles are strong and durable, and the bag itself can easily be rolled into a very tight bundle when needed.

-Capacity is certainly one area where this rope bag excels.
+Capacity is certainly one area where this specific bag excels.
 It has a carrying capacity of approximately 1960 cubic inches, which is more than enough room for longer ropes, equipment, and supplies to be carried in the central pouch area.
-While there aren’t any side pockets, most people use the included tarp to hold the rope, and store their other equipment inside the main pocket as well.
+While there aren’t any side pockets, most people use the included tarp to hold the rope and store their other equipment inside the main pocket as well.

-The Ropemaster HC Rope Bag by Metolius is one of the best-selling bags on the market today and with good reason.
+The Ropemaster HC by Metolius is one of the best-selling bags on the market today and with good reason.
 It has ample room, is easy to use, and provides great compressibility when needed.
 While its bulk and weight make it less than ideal for longer treks, as a simple rope bag it’s hard to beat.

-- Very easy to use
+Very easy to use

 Ease of Use

-- Very easy to use
+Fairly easy to use

-- Somewhat uncomfortable to carry over long distances
+Somewhat awkward to carry over long distances

 Ease of Use